apache/datafusion-ballista/docs/developer/architecture.md

 stage cannot start until its child query stages have completed.

 Each query stage has one or more partitions that can be processed in parallel by the available executors in the cluster.
-This is the basic unit of scalability in Ballista.
+This is the basic unit of scalability in kapot.

 The output of each query stage is persisted to disk and future query stages will request this data from the executors that produced it.
 The persisted output will be partitioned according to the partitioning scheme that was defined for